-Prerequisites: (Undergraduate level MUS310 Minimum Grade of C- or Undergraduate level 66310
+(Undergraduate level MUS310 Minimum Grade of C- or Undergraduate level 66310 Minimum Grade of C-)

 Jazz instrumentation and arranging are unique with their emphasis on rhythm and improvisation within a written musical composition.
 Key concepts are presented through arranging/instrumentation exercises, and through the analysis of important jazz arrangements.